LSSTDESC/DC2-production/Documents/conversions/convert_sqlite.md

 desc_dc2_drp=> \i my_create.sql;
 ```
 ### Extract data to csv
-Write sql script to extract the data, to be executed from inside sqlite command program.
+Write an sql script to extract the data, to be executed from inside the sqlite command program.
 Here is one for summary_truth:

 ```sql
 .headers on
 .mode csv
 select * from truth_summary;
 ```
-Suppose the path to this file is  `/tool/path/extract.sql`, path to sqlite input file is `/input/path/sqlite_file.db` and path to output csv file is `/output/path/out_table.csv`.
+Suppose the path to this file is  `/tool/path/extract.sql`, The path to sqlite input file is `/input/path/sqlite_file.db` and the path to output csv file is `/output/path/out_table.csv`.
 Then use it like this:
 ```
 $ sqlite3 /input/path/sqlite_file.db
 sqlite> .output /output/path/out_table.csv
 sqlite> .read /tool/path/extract.sql
 ```

-Alternatively, embed in shell script, e.g., assuming variables have been appropriately defined earlier in the script or in the environment before it was invoked
+Alternatively, embed a line like the following in a shell script, e.g., assuming variables have been appropriately defined earlier in the script or in the environment before it was invoked

 ```
 sqlite3 -header -csv ${SRC_FILE} "select * from table_name;" > ${DEST_CSV}
 ```
 ### Ingest csv file into PostgreSQL
-Create .sql file to ingest the data from the created .csv file.
-For each table, need a command something like
+Create an .sql file to ingest the data from the created .csv file.
+For each table, you'll need a command something like
 ```
 \copy pg-schema-name.pg-table-name (list-of-column-names) from '/output/path/out_table.csv' with (FORMAT 'csv' 'header');
 ```
-Run it from psql
+where `list-of-column-names` should be those names in the SQLite schema for the table.
+Run it from psql.

 ### Update
-For tables with ra, dec columns (for truth tables, only truth_summary) update any values of type `earth` with an sql command something like
+For tables with ra, dec columns (for truth tables, only truth_summary) update any values of type `earth` (can be computed from ra, dec) with an sql command something like
 ```
 update schema-name.table-name set coord=public.radec_to_coord(ra-col, dec-col);
 ```